01

 Finally, you have your owl, or your night owl.
 If this is you, you probably find that you naturally like to stay up late, not going to bed until midnight or 1 am.
 The alarm going off at 6 am would be really hard for you.
 You would much rather sleep til 8 or 9 in the morning.
 You might struggle with sleep more than others because you try to go to bed early and get up early – yet it’s just a struggle.
 You often wonder if it’s hopeless because you cannot sleep until 9 in the morning if you have a job with specific hours – or have small children.
 So, each morning, you drag yourself out of bed.
 Once the afternoon rolls around, however, you have an energy spike and you can get things done.

-If you’re still not sure which chronotype you are, make sure to take our quiz!
-Once you determine your chronotype – it’s time for step 2: Shifting your chronotype to match your lifestyle.
+If you’re still not sure which chronotype you are, take our free quiz!
+Once you determine your chronotype – it’s time for step 2: Shifting your lifestyle to match your chronotype.
 It can be easier said than done, but here are two tips: